 3.5.2.
-SAMPLING
+Sampling

 This study's sampling design is non-probability sampling.
 It is possible to examine the research subject and obtain theoretical understanding via non-probability sampling (Vehovar, Toepoel & Steinmetz, 2016).
-Purposive & convenient sampling was utilized to choose samples from the & nodifying, or reprinting, is not permittente specified population.
+Purposive & convenient sampling was utilized to choose samples from the specified population.